PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Rule of 70 Variation

-Some paddlers use a more conservative Rule of 70, which states that if either the water temperature OR the air temperature is below 70°F, you should consider thermal protection.
-This is particularly relevant for sit-on-top kayakers who are guaranteed to get wet from paddle drips and splashes.
+Some paddlers use the more conservative Rule of 70, which states that if either the water temperature OR the air temperature is below 70°F, you should consider thermal protection.
+This proves particularly relevant for sit-on-top kayakers who are guaranteed to get wet from paddle drips, scupper hole spray, and splashes.

 Kayak Type and Cold Water Exposure